Classic Hot Cross Buns

 For the Glaze

-• 2 tbsp Apricot Jam
+• 2 tbsp Apricot Jam (Apricot Jelly)

-• Dash of boiling water
+• Dash of Boiling Water

 INSTRUCTIONS